 An excellent place if you want to learn more about the pleasures of gardening in Somerset!

 The club provides the opportunity for men who are retired to meet socially and enjoy interesting and varied talks.

-There are no fund raising, political or other involvements.
+There is no fundraising, political or other involvement.